 As Mum and I sat there together in the quiet of the morning, I began to feel something rather special.
 It was the rare feeling of having Mum all to myself, and knowing that we had some things in common.

 Even though I was still quite young, I felt that Mum didn’t come across like a parental figure.
-I knew she loved us dearly, but she just didn’t project the same “grown-up-ness” that I associated with other adults.
-For example, when she joined me in the kitchen, she didn’t prepare breakfast or make sure I had brushed my teeth (which I had already done anyway).
+I knew she loved us, but she just didn’t project the same “grown-up-ness” that I associated with other adults.
+For example, when she joined me in the kitchen, she didn’t prepare breakfast or make sure that I’d brushed my teeth (which I had already done anyway).
 She didn’t make me go through any of the regular morning rituals.
-If it were Dad, I certainly would have been asked to do these things, but Mum didn’t.
+If it had been Dad, I certainly would have been asked to do these things, but Mum didn’t.
 In that way, she seemed to be as much a child in that house as my sister and I were.

 Something bad had started happening to Sam.
 She gradually became sick with cancer, although I didn’t know what it was at the time.

 I don’t think Mum knew how to deal with her mother’s illness and new frailties.
 Dad had begun helping Sam get dressed in the morning, which I’m sure was a bit awkward for both of them, being very proud people.
 I think Dad had a lot of respect for Poppy and Sam, and as we were living with them, he did his duty to help them however he could.
-In later years, Dad would sound very bitter saying that Mum could have done more to help her mother, and that it shoudn’t have been all up to him.
-But Mum was raised as an only child without a lot of the obligations and responsibilities that Dad grew up with in a larger family.
+In later years, Dad would sound very bitter saying that Mum could have done more to help her mother, and that it shouldn’t have been all up to him.
+But Mum was raised as an only child without the obligations and responsibilities that Dad grew up with in a larger family.
+In Dad’s eyes.
+Mum had been spoiled as a kid.

 Sam seemed to be getting more tired all the time.
 I would watch her sitting on the chesterfield, dipping her finger in a fine china teacup filled with water.
-I remember the strange red sores, like warts, on her fingers.
+I remember the strange, wart-like red sores on her fingers.
 When she put her finger in the teacup, the water would turn red.
 Could this strange scene have been a product of my imagination?
 Could she just have been drinking her favourite Red Rose Tea?

 Weeks later, Sam was taken away to the hospital.
 I don’t remember us kids ever visiting her there.
 We were probably babysat back at the house while the adults went.
 Sam never came home again, and Kim and I were never brought to her funeral.
-Dad told us that it was one of Sam’s last wishes that Kim and I not remember her that way.
+Years later, Dad would tell us that it was one of Sam’s last wishes that Kim and I not remember her that way.